majikthise911/Joint_Savings_ETH/README_Requirment.md

     > Dummy account2 address: 0x7A1f3dFAa0a4a19844B606CD6e91d693083B12c0
     > ```

-2. Test the deposit functionality of your smart contract by sending the following amounts of ether.
-After each transaction, use the `contractBalance` function to verify that the funds were added to your contract:
+2. Test the deposit functionality of smart contract by sending the following amounts of ether.
+After each transaction, use the `contractBalance` function to verify that the funds were added to the contract:

     * Transaction 1: Send 1 ether as wei.